xuan-jun/dsa4266_ribosomes/neural_net/README.md

 ```
 neural_net/
+├── state/
+│   └── sample_model.pth
 ├── __init__.py
 ├── neural_net_model.py
 ├── neural_net_pre_process.py
 ├── neural_net_pred.py
 └── neural_net_training.py
 ```

+* `state/` - Contains all the model states for the trained neural networks.
+It contains `sample_model.pth` which is a sample model state that has been pretrained based on the default settings of the `NeuralNetModel` and `neural_net_training.py`.

 * `neural_net_model.py` - Contains the `NeuralNetModel` neural network definition of the model